Onia (clothing)

-Onia (o-nee-ah; the Hebrew word for "ship") is a New-York based clothing company that sells luxury swimwear and ready to wear.
-The company was founded in 2009 by Carl Cunow and Nathan Romano.
+Onia is an American clothing company based in New York City that produces luxury swimwear, resortwear and lifestyle apparel.
+It was founded in 2009 by Carl Cunow and Nathan Romano.

 History

+Onia was launched as an online business in 2009 by Carl Cunow and Nathan Romano.
+The company initially built a men's and boys' swimwear business, and in 2014 announced its expansion into the women's swimwear and resortwear market.

 In 2013, Onia expanded its collection to include men's casual wear.
 In 2015, Onia launched women's swim and ready to wear.
 In December 2015, Onia launched on Mr. Porter.
 In 2019 the brand moved into licensing acquiring the men's license for Body Glove.

+In 2019, Onia moved into licensing, acquiring the men's swim license for Body Glove from Marquee Brands, which had owned the label since 2016.
+At the time, the company's portfolio also included a private-label business for department stores and a mid-tier label called Trunk and Surf, alongside the luxury Onia line.

 Onia has been featured in The New York Times, The Wall Street Journal, Forbes, Women's Wear Daily, and men's fashion publications such as GQ and Detail.

-Onia swimwear has become increasingly popular in the summer of 2019 amongst celebrities such as Kylie Jenner and Jessica Alba.

 In the fall of 2022, Onia's new Air Linen Camp shirts line became popular and was endorsed by Esquire Magazine.

+Products

+Onia is known primarily for luxury swimwear and resortwear, with swimsuits retailing for around $175.
+In January 2022, the brand introduced its first activewear collection.